Course Content and Outcome Guide for VT 112

 - Course Title:

 - Special Fee:

-Course DescriptionTeaches the knowledge and skills necessary to perform the various types of tests that are usually done in the clinical laboratory of a veterinary hospital.
+Course DescriptionCovers the knowledge and skills necessary to perform various types of tests that are usually done in the clinical laboratory of a veterinary hospital.
 Includes learning to perform serum chemistries on various types of machines, knowledge of special commercial test procedures, and examination of cytology specimens.
-Prerequisites: VT 105, 106, 111; (BI 101 or BI 101B), BI 102; CH 100.
+Prerequisites: Admission to Veterinary Technology program.

 Addendum to Course Description

 The student also will get a review and a chance to develop a greater level of proficiency in performing complete blood counts and urinalyses in the laboratory part of this course.
 This is designed for first year veterinary technology students and is a graduation requirement for the Associates Degree in Applied Sciences in Veterinary Technology.
 Credits in this course are not transferable to a four year school towards a baccalaureate degree.
-The text required for this course is Laboratory Procedures for Veterinary Technicians, Pratt, 1997 ISBN 0-8151-7326-1
+The recommended text for this course is Laboratory Procedures for Veterinary Technicians, current edition.

 Intended Outcomes for the course

 Upon completion of this course the student will be able to:

 - Describe the factors that influence the safe and effective collection and handling of blood.

 - Explain the application of enzymology as it relates to the use of dry chemistry machines.